Acreage Calculator

 Calculation Case Result

-Standard Residential Lot: 15,000 sq ft 0.344 acres
+Standard residential lot: 15,000 sq ft 0.344 acres

-Large Agricultural Plot: 500m x 200m 24.71 acres
+Large agricultural plot: 500m x 200m 24.71 acres

-Commercial Zone: 2 acres in sq ft 87,120 sq ft
+Commercial zone: 2 acres in sq ft 87,120 sq ft

-Small Hobby Farm: 130,680 sq ft 3.0 acres exactly
+Small hobby farm: 130,680 sq ft 3.0 acres exactly

-How to Use the Acreage Calculator?
+How to Use the Acreage Calculator

 The Mathematics of Acreage

-The primary formula for calculating acreage from square footage is:
+The primary conversion from square footage is:

-$$\text{Acres} = \frac{\text{Total Area in Square Feet}}{43,560}$$
+$$\text{Acres} = \frac{\text{Total Area in Square Feet}}{43{,}560}$$

-For a rectangular plot measured in feet, the formula is:
+For a rectangular plot measured in feet:

-$$\text{Acres} = \frac{\text{Length (ft)} \times \text{Width (ft)}}{43,560}$$
+$$\text{Acres} = \frac{\text{Length (ft)} \times \text{Width (ft)}}{43{,}560}$$

 Useful Tips 💡